alt230/surveydemo/README.md

 npm install
 npm install --save sequelize@2.0.0-rc1 sequelize-cli sqlite3
 node_modules/.bin/sequelize init
-node_modules/.bin/sequelize model:create --name User --attributes username:string
+node_modules/.bin/sequelize model:create --name Survey --attributes surveyname:string
 node_modules/.bin/sequelize model:create --name Task --attributes title:string
 ```

 You will now have a basic express application with some additional directories
 (config, models, migrations).
 Also you will find two migrations and models.
-One for the User and one for the Task.
+One for the Survey and one for the Task.

 In order to associate the models with each other, you need to change the models
 like this: